yk2019kim/AmFall/README.md

 2) Use AmFall_Github.m on MATLAB to generate image files from CSI logs
 3) Use AmFall_Colab_Github.ipynb on Colab to classify the images

-# Dataset download (dataset A and B in the AmFall paper)
+# Dataset download (dataset A and B used in the AmFall paper)
 Google drive : https://drive.google.com/drive/folders/1I8ooo6GJj-PWMX3htHeVnYhV5U9EoRf-?usp=sharing
   CSI directory structure : CSI-dir / *env-name* / *user-name* / fall or nonfall / CSI-files (.log)